So You’re Thinking of a Longboard

 Even for the experienced surfer, you might be heading out to an extremely crowded break and having that heavy torpedo can be hazardous to everyone.
 The perfect solution to all of these problems is the Soft Top Longboard!

-Easy to paddle, super stable, run up to the nose, go tandem with your bro’s (if you’re into that) and get bonked on the nose…it doesn’t really matter, these soft tops can do it all and without the possibility of doing serious damage to yourself or others.
+Easy to paddle, super stable, run up to the nose, go tandem with your bro’s (if you’re into that) and get bonked on the nose…it doesn’t really matter, these Soft Top Surfboards can do it all and without the possibility of doing serious damage to yourself or others.

 These boards are usually pretty resilient too.
 No wax needed, you can leave them out in the sun, let you kids jump all over them on land, and certainly no dings when you run into other on a party wave.
 And now a days, many of them can actually surf fairly well.
 You can take off late and they will hold a line.
 And if you feel inclined to take it to that closeout section, go for it.
 That is definitely something you would otherwise avoid when surfing a traditional log.